-- How does the school know if children/young people need extra help and what should I do if I think my child may have Special Educational Needs?
+How does the Academy know if children / young people need extra help, and what should I do if I think my child may have Special Educational Needs?

-Your child is assessed regularly throughout the school year and the results from this help assess whether or not your child has SEN. If you think that your child has SEN, please contact the Academy directly.
+Your child is assessed regularly throughout the school year and the results from this help assess whether your child has SEN. If you think that your child has SEN, please contact the Academy directly.

 For a few SEN pupils, highly differentiated and individualised interventions may be necessary.